Skip Navigation

 In the Node.js versioning scheme, odd versions are unstable and even versions are stable.
 The stable branch takes bug fixes only.

-Now that the dependencies are installed and the version of node to use has been specified, the package.json file will look something like this:
+With the dependencies installed and the node version specified, the package.json

 {